so much more than cake

 But what we found is, in a short about of time, we have created models that are not only providing for a "felt need" of communities but are scalable, cost-effective and have quickly earned us a “right to speak” to displaced communities in a way that most nonprofit/NGOs can only dream.
 All of our teams and programs are designed to be "mobile ready" meaning they can go to the places where people actually live and hold an event in anything from a school to a bean field, from a city park to a basement in a war zone.
 Since the first birthday party at the end of 2017, our efforts to provide opportunities to displaced children to “just be a child” have expanded in both scale and types of events (much more than birthdays).

 When we were thinking about our name we wanted it to reflect our beginnings.
 We started as “those people who throw birthdays,” so our name reflects this by having “cake” in the name.
 And let's be honest, who doesn't think "fun" when cake is mentioned.

 "The Collaboration" Part:

-One of our primary joys in this project is working alongside some amazing individuals, communities and organizations.
-The Cake Collaboration hopes to not only provide for the "social and emotional needs" of children, but to also help foster stronger ties in and between communities.
-Due to this, more than 95% of our team members are from the region in which we serve, giving us a relatively unique ability to creatively partner with not just the big international aid organizations, but to partner directly with local organizations, communities, families and individuals (which is always our preference).
-When we do one of our programs, we want the "credit" to go to those who are living alongside the children we are trying to help.
-The only way to make sure this happens is to invest real time sitting and listening to local communities.
+One of our primary goals in all that we do is that it is a “collaborative event.”
+More than 95% of our team members are from the region in which we serve, giving us a relatively unique ability to creatively partner with not just the big international aid organizations, but to partner directly with local organizations, communities, families and individuals (which is always our preference).
+When we do one of our programs, we want the "credit" to go to those who are living alongside the children we are trying to serve.

 We want to come alongside, "collaborate," with anyone who shares our desire to make the world a more hopeful place for children.